 The Directors and executives are responsible for the other information.
-The other information comprises the other sections of the Annual Report, but does not include the financial statements and our auditor's report thereon ("the Other Sections"), which are expected to be made available after the date of this auditor's report.
+The other information comprises the other sections of the Annual Report but not including the financial statements and our auditor's report thereon ("the Other Sections"), which are expected to be made available after the date of this auditor's report.